strategineer/personal-website/content/blog/2025-01-23/index.md

 ## What did I learn GMing a megadungeon?

-### Megadungeons are not particularily well suited for player-centric play
+### Megadungeons are not particularly well suited for player-centric play

 Megadungeons being so big and unexplored initially means that players are limited in their choices to do anything other than continue to open unopened doors in the dungeon.